 The classification quality is solely influenced by the classification switching threshold.
 Care should be taken when determining the latter that the vehicles do not pass over the loop diagonally or shifted.
 The classification switching threshold can be verified after determination using the channel diagnostic value "last amplitude".
 For buses, the last amplitude must lie above the classification switching threshold, for all other vehicles (particularly in case of convoys of cars), below the classification switching threshold.

-In order to restart the initialisation process described, the classification function does not need to be deactivated and reactivated (IG745/3).
-On the contrary, determination of the classification switching threshold can be restarted at any time using the command sequences
+The determination of the classification switching threshold can be restarted at any time using the command sequences

 'K' - '1' - '3' - CR for channel 1 and 'K' - '2'- '3' - CR for channel 2